 In case of any conduct not complying with the standards outlined above, MLF shall have the right to refuse an application to compete, to deny a confirmed application to compete by returning the entry fee (minus deposit), to disqualify a pro or impose any penalty outlined in paragraph 1.

-14. PERMITTED FISHING LOCATIONS • Pros may fish anywhere on tournament waters available to the public and accessible by boat except areas posted or otherwise designated as “off-limits,” “no boats,” “keep out,” “restricted,” “no trespassing” or “no fishing” (or similar language or markings intended to restrict public access) by MLF, commercial property owners and/or local, state or federal officials, or within 50 yards of a pro’s boat that was first anchored.
+15. PERMITTED FISHING LOCATIONS • Pros may fish anywhere on tournament waters available to the public and accessible by boat except areas posted or otherwise designated as “off-limits,” “no boats,” “keep out,” “restricted,” “no trespassing” or “no fishing” (or similar language or markings intended to restrict public access for fishing or safety) by MLF, commercial property owners and/or local, state or federal officials, or within 50 yards of a pro’s boat that was first anchored.
 An anchored boat is a boat held in a stable position by a line attached to a weight or by a Power-Pole or similar shallow water anchor with the trolling motor in the up position.
 All fishing must be conducted from the boat.
 At no time may a pro leave the boat to land a fish or to make the boat more accessible to fishing waters.
 At no time may a marshal leave the boat to make the boat more accessible to fishing waters.
 The cutting of trees, bushes and/or logs after the off-limits date and/or the removal of official commercial, local, state or federal barricades at any time to make an area more accessible by boat or gain access for fishing is strictly prohibited and may result in disqualification from the tournament.
 The use of cables, ropes, chains or any type of block and tackle system to maneuver a boat into fishing waters is strictly prohibited and will result in disqualification from the tournament.
 Pros must leave and return to the check-in by boat.
 The boat must remain in the tournament waters during the tournament day.
 No tournament boat may be loaded on a trailer before the weigh-in except with the permission of the tournament director.
 In the event of equipment failure or emergency the tournament director must be notified as soon as it is safe to do so.
-There are then two permitted methods of returning to the check-in: (1) by the pro and marshal remaining in their boat and being towed by water, or (2) with permission from the tournament director, by the pro or pro and marshal entering the boat of another tournament pro.
-Under these two conditions the pros catch may be counted without a penalty (except for late penalties, dead-fish penalties or other penalties pertaining to other tournament rules).
+There are then three permitted methods of returning to the check-in: (1) by the pro and marshal remaining in their boat and being towed by water, (2) with permission from the tournament director, by the pro or pro and marshal entering the boat of another tournament pro or (3) with permission from the tournament director sending fish back with another tournament pro provided that the fish are adequately marked or separated so as to provide clear distinction of each pro’s catch to the tournament director.
+Under these three conditions the pros catch may be counted without a penalty (except for late penalties, dead-fish penalties or other penalties pertaining to other tournament rules).
 Pros who elect to return to the check-in by any other means than cited above will forfeit their day’s catch to that point in time of the tournament day.
 Abandoning a boat and leaving it adrift without proper tie-off or anchoring after a mechanical failure may result in disqualification of that day’s weight.
 Any pro returning to the check-in point will be eligible to restart and resume competition under the supervision of the tournament director or his designated tournament official.
 It is the sole responsibility of pros to locate the tournament director to request a restart.
 Pros and marshals must remain together at all times and within sight of each other until the weigh-in verification is signed.
 The momentary condition of being out of sight of each other for restroom breaks is permitted.

-18. SCORING • Scoring is determined by the pounds and ounces of each pro’s catch during each qualifying tournament.
-Only largemouth, spotted, redeye or smallmouth bass are accepted species.
+19. SCORING • Scoring is determined by the pounds and ounces of each pro’s catch during each qualifying tournament.
+Only largemouth, spotted, redeye, smallmouth or shoal bass, where permitted, are accepted species.
 No regurgitated forage or other foreign matter may be placed in a bass.
 The daily limit in qualifying tournaments will be five bass unless conditions dictate a reduced limit for conservation purposes or the state or lake limit is less than five, in which case the reduced limits will prevail.
 After possessing the daily limit, pros must cull immediately upon their next catch.
 Pros possessing more than the daily limit must notify the tournament director immediately upon discovery of the infraction and reduce his/her catch to the daily limit by releasing live bass.
 Pros possessing more than the daily limit will be penalized 2 pounds for each bass over the limit.
 Bass are considered in possession once placed in the boat and fishing or travel has resumed.
 The minimum length limit for bass will be 12 inches unless the state or lake limit is more than 12 inches or MLF sets a longer limit for a specific tournament, in which case, the state or lake limit or longer limit set by MLF for the tournament will prevail.
 Bass presented for weigh-in that fail to measure the prescribed length limit will be penalized at the rate of 1 pound for each short bass presented.
 Bass presented for weigh-in with weight clips attached will be penalized at the rate of 4 ounces for each clip.
 Once bass are presented for weigh-in, no one may return to a boat to retrieve a bass mistakenly left behind.
 Each pro’s catch must be presented in an official weigh-in bag.
 After a pro’s catch is weighed, it must be turned over to MLF or officials designated by MLF for release unless otherwise instructed by the tournament director.
 On day 3, the top 50 pros based on combined weight from days 1 and 2 compete.
-On day 4, the top 10 pros based on combined weight from days 1, 2 and 3 compete, and the winner is determined by the heaviest combined weight from days 1, 2, 3 and 4.
+On day 4, the top 10 pros based on combined weight from days 1, 2 and 3 compete.
+Weights are zeroed on day 4 and the winner is determined by the day’s heaviest weight.